Gay debate is not about religious beliefs – Akoto Ampaw

 Prof Karikari had said the bill which Sam George and some of his colleague legislators are promoting is dangerous because it seeks to promote hate for homosexuals in the country.

-In the view of Prof Karikari, gays and lesbians are human beings and deserve to be respected and protected as any other person.
+In the view of Prof Karikari, gays and lesbians are human beings and deserve to be respected and protected like any other person.

 To that end, he said, any law that seeks to create problems for this group should be rejected.